 Together, we can make a stand for grade-level reading.

-That’s why my wife, Megan, and I are teaming up with United Way and Read by 4th, investing a full quarter of my salary this season toward bringing free books, literacy resources and volunteer mentoring services to families of young readers in Philadelphia and across the nation.
+In October of 2018, my wife, Megan, and I teamed up with United Way and Read by 4th , investing a full quarter of my 2018 NFL salary toward bringing free books, literacy resources, and volunteer mentoring services to families of young readers in Philadelphia and across the nation.

 First Quarter For Literacy Playbook:

 When reading means having more fun with you, children love it.
 Set up a cozy space for reading together and for growing a library at home.
 To get started, your neighborhood librarian can help your child find books that match their reading level and interests.

 2nd DOWN: School Attendance

 When it comes to getting to school on time, every day is game day.
 That’s because reading is taught first thing in the morning.
 So, get the clothes and backpack ready the night before.
 Set a regular wake-up time.
 And have a backup plan to the backup plan.